Point of contact: SafetyPromotion [at] easa.europa.eu

 The ESPN-R develops, disseminates and evaluates Safety Promotion (SP) material and actions on a voluntary basis in support of the R.COM, of EASA and of the industry.
 The ESPN-R can also contribute to Safety Promotion campaigns.

 Scope includes but is not limited to operations and (Safety) Management Systems, training and emerging safety-enhancing technologies, for which R&D material, studies, previous European Helicopter Safety Team (EHEST – closed in 2016) work and expert advice is considered.

 The ESPN-R also contributes to ensuring that Safety Promotion material reaches the target audience in addition to authority and industry channels.
-The ESPN-R facilitates the European Safety Promotion Network Rotorcraft forum on LinkedIn with over 1600 members and a more specific forum on Hoist Operation Safety Promotion.
-ESPN-R also orgainises an annual safety workshop in a major European Rotorcraft conference.
+The ESPN-R facilitates the European Safety Promotion Network Rotorcraft forum on LinkedIn with over 3000 members and two more specific forums on Hoist Operation Safety Promotion and Sling Load Operations Safety Promotion.
+ESPN-R also organises an annual safety workshop at a major European Rotorcraft conference.

-The ESPN-R manages relations with the International Helicopter Safety Foundation (IHSF) on behalf of the R.COM and informs and coordinates on rotorcraft Safety Promotion with the Safety Promotion Network (SPN), established by EASA in 2016.
+ESPN-R is the European regional team of the Vertical Aviation Safety Team (VAST) created in June 2021 to replace the International Helicopter Safety Foundation (IHSF) and expand scope to Vertical Aviation (VTOL).
+It also informs and coordinates on rotorcraft Safety Promotion with the Safety Promotion Network (SPN), established by EASA in 2016.